sharetribe/flex-sdk-js/docs/configurations.md

 # Configurations

-There are a few config options that can given to the `createInstance`:
+There are a few configuration options that can given to the `createInstance` method:

 ``` js
 const sharetribeSdk = require('sharetribe-sdk');